One of the best features of TEX-based systems like

 Nevertheless, I’m solving this by edict for beginners

-here: unless you already have a pet editor or
+here: unless you already have a favourite editor or

 Table 1.1: Default editors with different distributions of TEX